Sjeiti/ronvalstarnl/src/data/markdown/post_using-toggable-user-preference-media-features.md

 The above script traverses all styleSheets.
 Their rules are checked by `try..catch` because external sheets may throw errors due to CORS.
 When a mediaRule is encountered it is checked for `prefers-[key]: [value]` occurrences and converted to the class selector `.[key]-[value]` containing the corresponding CSS variables.

-## To sum up
+## Summing up

 To reduce CSS complexity use CSS properties to handle the `prefers-` media-queries.
-For overriding specific `prefers-` per site some JavaScript infers CSS classes from media-queries and adds applicable classNames to the documentElement to override said CSS properties.
+For overriding specific `prefers-` per site JavaScript can be used to infer CSS classes from media-queries and add applicable classNames to the documentElement for override said CSS properties.
 It's state can be handled through localStorage.